l4rzy/biru/CONTRIBUTING.md

 ### Disclaimer

 This project is in a very early stage, so things are expected to change a lot, including project structure and UI design, if you propose to make a big change in code or UI, discuss in [Issue](https://github.com/l4rzy/biru/issues) before doing any PRs.
-Also I'm quite new with Vala, so if you have experience working with Vala and want you help, you have my warmest welcome ;)
+Also I'm quite new with Vala, so if you have experience working with Vala and want to help, you have my warmest welcome ;)

 ### Environment setup